-Go wild in our outdoor exhibit, Fort Wild.
+Go wild in a unique outdoor play area

 Fort Wild focuses on outdoor, child-centered play that fosters healthy growth and development.
 The exhibit encourages imaginative play by creating an environment for kids to inquire, reflect, take risks, run and play all while being immersed in a beautiful natural setting.